jdudek/johnny-router/README.md

 ### Constants

-As you can see, when the router matches URL with one of the patterns, it may pass some constants, like `action` in the previous examples. (`action` is not any special type of variable, you can use any other name, or, for example, pass `controller` as well).
+As you can see, when the router matches URL with one of the patterns, it may pass some constants, like `action` in the previous examples. (`action` is not any special type of constant, you can use any other name, or, for example, pass `controller` as well).

 To sum up, there are two types of elements in the `$params` array that you pass to the `connect()` method: